snowballDevs/kandoo/README.md

 $ To start project: concurrently "cd server && npm run dev" "cd client && npm run dev"
 ```

-## API Routes

-The app provides the following API routes:

-* GET /: Main route, serving basic app information.
-* GET /boards: Get all boards.
-* POST /boards: Create a new board.
-* GET /boards/:boardId: Get details of a specific board.
-* PUT /boards/:boardId: Update a specific board.
-* DELETE /boards/:boardId: Delete a specific board.
-* Other routes as needed for columns, tasks, and comments.

-For detailed information on each route's functionalities and parameters, refer to the source code and API documentation.

 ## Contributors